Precision measurement for mental health & wellbeing

 "IRT-based scoring provides estimates with known standard errors, enabling clinicians to quantify measurement uncertainty and set appropriate confidence thresholds."

-Important: These assessments are designed for screening and research purposes.
+These assessments are designed for screening and research purposes only.
 They are not diagnostic tools and do not replace clinical assessment by a qualified mental health professional.